joysmith/Writing-research-paper/README.md

 1. Step 1: How to choose a research topic
 2. Step 2: Do your own research
 3. Step 3: Writing a research paper
+4. Step 4: Structure of a research paper

 ### Step 1: How to choose a research topic